 We continue to work with stakeholders and customers to navigate the path back to work in a COVID-safe way.
 We regularly update this page as restrictions ease, so keep checking back.

-These FAQs relate to the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 3) 2020 by Minister Hazzard and the Statement of Regulatory Intent made by Commissioner Webb.
+These FAQs relate to the Public Health (COVID-19 Restrictions on Gatherings and Movement Order (No 4) 2020 by Minister Hazzard and the Statement of Regulatory Intent made by Commissioner Webb.

 For the most up-to-date advice on your industry, including any restrictions on venue capacity and requirements you must adhere to under the Public Health Order, visit:

 Show your commitment to COVID safety and keeping our community safe, complete a COVID-19 Safety Plan and register as a COVID safe business.

 For industry-specific advice on becoming a COVID safe business, and managing staff and customer wellbeing, physical distancing, hygiene and recording keeping on your premises, visit: